Can Onfri (Clobazam) Be Recreationally Abused?

-Benzodiazepines are central nervous system depressants that increase the levels of gamma-aminobutyric acid (GABA) in the central nervous system.
+Benzodiazepines are a class of depressants that increase the levels of gamma-aminobutyric acid (GABA) in the central nervous system.
 GABA is the major inhibitory neurotransmitter in the brain and spinal cord, and functions to modulate or reduce the activity of the central nervous system.
-The GABA-enhancing effects of benzodiazepines makes them useful in the treatment of conditions where there is overactivity in the brain and spinal cord, such as seizures, anxiety disorders, issues with insomnia, and muscle tension issues.
-In addition, some benzodiazepines are used in the treatment of withdrawal from alcohol and other drugs.
+The GABA-enhancing effects of benzodiazepines make them useful in the treatment of conditions resulting from overactivity in the brain and spinal cord.
+These can include seizures, anxiety disorders, issues with insomnia, and muscle tension issues.
+In addition, some benzodiazepines are used in the treatment of withdrawal from alcohol and other drugs.1

-Clobazam is categorized as a Schedule IV controlled substance by the United States Drug Enforcement Administration.
-This indicates that the drug does have practical medicinal uses but also carries the risk for abuse and the development of dependence.
-Abuse of clobazam is most likely not as common as abuse of other more popular benzodiazepine, such as Xanax, Ativan, Valium, etc.; however, there are numerous reports of its abuse.
-Even early in its development and marketing, the World Health Organization reported cases of abuse of clobazam.
+Clobazam is categorized as a Schedule IV controlled substance by the United States Drug Enforcement Administration.3 This means that while the drug has practical medicinal uses, it also carries the risk for abuse and the development of dependence.
+Abuse of clobazam is not as common as abuse of other more popular benzodiazepines, such as Xanax, Ativan, and Valium.
+But that doesn’t mean people don’t abuse the drug.
+Even early in its development and marketing, the World Health Organization reported cases of people taking too much of the drug to produce an illicit effect.4

 - Decrease in muscular coordination and the ability to perform tasks